npmitchell/qBio/README.md

 Note that you can write your own modules and import them, as long as they are placed somewhere that python can find them (ex in the current working directory or installed globally).
 As an example, we import the Mesh class from mesh.py, which is included in this tutorial.

-If any of these other statements return an error, simply import the required module into your virtual environment.
+If any of these other statements return an error, simply install the required module into your virtual environment in PyCharm (or on terminal if you have a Conda environment).

+If we `import moduleName`, then we can access functions or classes defined in `moduleName` by calling `moduleName.functionName(args)` or `moduleName.className()`.

+If we `import moduleName as localName`, then we can access functions or classes defined in `moduleName` by calling `localName.functionName(args)` or `localName.className()`.

+If we say `from moduleName import functionName/className`, then we can access the desired function or class by calling `functionName(args)` or `className()`.

 ```python
 import numpy as np              # powerful N-dimensional array operations
 import matplotlib.pyplot as plt # for 2D and 3D plotting